bradthomasbrown/tiktaalik/atman.md

 	- we want to know if the annoation is lvalue
 	- we want to know the annotation's type
 	- we want to know if the annotation is pure
-	- we want to know if teh annotation is constant
+	- we want to know if the annotation is constant
 - idea: selector as a magic variable? think english
   "i want a selector" (is that how people phrased it in the issues?)
   "for some function" (external function type type, expression that resolves to such, identifier that references such)